-6 Conclusions and Suggestions
+6 Conclusions and suggestions

-Immersion freezing efficiencies of different types of aerosol particles such as pure and natural clay minerals as well as biological particles, were studied using two distinct measurement techniques, an acoustic levitator (M-AL) and a vertical wind tunnel (M-WT).
-Both instruments utilize freely floating of individual droplets.
+Immersion freezing efficiencies of different types of aerosol particles such as pure and natural clay minerals as well as biological particles were studied using two distinct measurement techniques: an acoustic levitator (M-AL) and a vertical wind tunnel (M-WT).
+Both instruments utilize freely floating individual droplets.

-The INAS densities of different types of aerosol particles obtained by M-AL and M-WT revealed a shift in the freezing temperatures to lower values.
-Such a shift in freezing temperatures became obvious in our earlier experiments in the measurement campaigns FIN02 (DeMott et al., 2018) and INUIT-cellulose (Hiranuma et al., 2019).
-Therefore, we had already corrected the data published in those papers for the freezing temperature shift.
-Following the procedure depicted in Fig. B5, we were able to
+The INAS densities of different types of aerosol particles obtained by the M-AL and M-WT revealed a shift in the freezing temperatures to lower values.
+Such a shift in freezing temperatures became obvious in our earlier experiments in the measurement campaigns FIN02 (DeMott et al., 2018) and INUIT (Hiranuma et al., 2019).
+Therefore, we had already corrected the data published in those papers for the freezing-temperature shift.

-- 545 data published in those papers for the freezing temperature shift.
 Following the procedure depicted in Fig. B5, we were able to bring the INAS densities obtained from the two different methods in line.
 We have also reconciled our earlier experiments on illite NX (Diehl et al., 2014) and ascertained that those data were burdened with a temperature shift as well.
-A modification of the data in Diehl et al. (2014) according to our new findings improves further the agreement of the data from M-WT and M-AL (green symbols in Fig. 11). - Taking advantage of having two independent single droplet levitation methods located in our laboratory we determined the material dependent $\lambda$ value which determines the temperature shift due to cooling rate for the investigated aerosol types based on the analysis method suggested by Herbert et al. (2014).
-Furthermore, we classified the aerosol materials investigated in this study as single- or multiple-component, i.e. whether their nucleation process shows weak or strong time dependence.
-This result has a direct impact on the applicability of the singular approach on the evaluation of data from immersion freezing with various - 555 INP types, i.e. whether the time-dependence of freezing can be neglected or not.
-Further, if an INP type is single-component, the temperature shift can ultimately be calculated from the gradient of the measured freezing rate $\omega$ .
+A modification of the data in Diehl et al. (2014) according to our new findings further improves the agreement of the data from the M-WT and M-AL (green symbols in Fig. 11).

+Taking advantage of having two independent singledroplet levitation methods located in our laboratory, we determined the material-dependent λ value, which determines the temperature shift due to cooling rate for the investigated aerosol types based on the analysis method suggested by Herbert et al. (2014).
+Furthermore, we classified the aerosol materials investigated in this study as single- or multiplecomponent, i.e., whether their nucleation process shows weak or strong time dependence.
+This result has a direct impact on the applicability of the singular approach to the evaluation of data from immersion freezing with various INP types, i.e., whether the time dependence of freezing can be neglected or not.
+Further, if an INP type is single-component, the temperature shift can ultimately be calculated from the gradient of the measured freezing rate ω .
-An important conclusion on the applicability of laboratory immersion freezing techniques can be made due to the different air flow conditions applied in our experiments.
-In M-WT a continuous air flow is established around a floating droplet (correctly simulating the real atmospheric condition), whereas M-AL maintains levitation with a very weak air flow.
-Since the INAS

-560 densities obtained by M-WT and M-AL after applying the temperature shift due to the cooling rate show very good agreement, one can conclude that the air flow around the droplets containing the INP does not significantly influence the immersion freezing process.
+An important conclusion on the applicability of laboratory immersion freezing techniques can be made due to the different airflow conditions applied in our experiments.
+In the M-WT a continuous airflow is established around a floating droplet (correctly simulating real atmospheric conditions), whereas the M-AL maintains levitation with a very weak airflow.
+Since the INAS densities obtained by the M-WT and M-AL after applying the temperature shift due to the cooling rate show very good agreement, one can conclude that the airflow around the droplets containing the INPs does not significantly influence the immersion freezing process.

-Based on the experiences collected during the presented synergetic study we suggest the following points for future immersion freezing studies:
+Based on the experiences collected during the presented synergetic study, we suggest the following points for future immersion freezing studies:

-- If the instrument used for the measurements utilizes a continuously varying cooling rate, then its temperature adaptation decay has first to be characterized in terms of equilibrium temperature and decay constant and the corresponding uncertainties.
-Furthermore, the drop temperature has to be measured directly, because it can significantly deviate from the ambient temperature.
+If the instrument used for the measurements utilizes a continuously varying cooling rate, then its temperature adaptation decay first has to be characterized in terms of equilibrium temperature and decay constant and the corresponding uncertainties.
+Furthermore, the drop temperature has to be measured directly because it can significantly deviate from the ambient temperature.